 - Prepare and present to Court, and subsequently to the Scottish Funding Council, an annual report covering the University’s financial year and any significant events up to the date of preparation.
 The report should express opinions in relation to the committee’s review of the effectiveness of institutional arrangements for:

 - Risk management, control and governance (including the adequacy of the governance statement)

 - Economy, efficiency and effectiveness (value for money)

 - consider such other topics as may be remitted by the Court from time to time

 - review, on an annual basis and in consultation with Court, the committee’s own performance against accepted good practice

 - The Committee shall consist of no fewer than four lay members of the Court, of whom one shall be Convener.

 - At least one member shall have recent relevant experience in finance, accounting or auditing.

-- The Committee may co-opt up to two further individuals external to the University, who should not have significant interests in the University, for a period of time to be determined by the Committee.
+- The Committee may co-opt up to three further individuals external to the University, who should not have significant interests in the University, for a period of time to be determined by the Committee.

 - The convener of Court should not be a member of the committee.